shashikarsiddharth/Go/backstory.md

 ### Why creating a new lanugage?
 Few of the main reason for creating Go was
-- These engineers wanted to create something that has efficient complication, efficient execution and has ease of programming.
+- These engineers wanted to create something that has efficient compilation, efficient execution and has ease of programming.
 - To know more about the rational and the entire back story, please read the Golang FAQ section. https://docs.studygolang.com/doc/faq#creating_a_new_language

 ### Why learn Go?